decentraland/documentation/content/creator/sdk7/interactivity/button-events/click-events.md

 <!--
-When using `Input.getClick`, it returns an object with a `down` and an `up` object, each of these with all the same data structure returned by `Input.getInputCommand`.
+When using `Input.getClick`, it returns an object with a `down` and an `up` object, each of these with all the same data structure returned by `inputSystem.getInputCommand`.
 The `down` object contains the data relevant to the moment when the moment when button was pushed down, the `up` object for when the button went up. -->